 Once students have had practice with the color and color word, they will move into reading practice for the next 3 slides.
 At the end of each sentence, they will need to type the color they are working with for more spelling practice.
 While engaging in reading practice, students are also practicing other common sight words on these slides.
 If students are not quite ready to read on their own, no problem!
 I’ve got you covered with audio support!

 For the last slide, students will simply use the drag and drop feature to build the color word they are working with.
 Each letter will be dragged into its own letterbox.
 When pairing this with the worksheets, students can further reinforce their practice with writing color words.

 As you can see, there are so many different ways for Littles to practice color words with these Color Word Practice Boom Cards!
-This resource comes in a money-saving bundle, or you can grab them individually in my shop!
+This resource comes in a money-saving bundle, or you can grab them individually in my Teacher Shop!